astronomer/airflow-guides/guides/airflow-scaling-workers.md

 ### DAG-level Airflow Settings

+DAG-level settings apply only to specific DAGs and are defined in your DAG code.
+You should look to modify DAG-level settings if you want to performance tune a particular DAG, especially in cases where that DAG is hitting an external system (e.g. an API or database) that might cause performance issues if hit too frequently.
+In general, DAG-level settings will supercede environment-level settings for the same topic.

-There are two primary DAG-level Airflow settings users can define in code:
+There are three primary DAG-level Airflow settings users can define in code:

-`max_active_tasks`

-- **`max_active_runs`** is the maximum number of active DAG Runs allowed for the DAG in question.
+- **`max_active_runs`:** This is the maximum number of active DAG Runs allowed for the DAG in question.
 Once this limit is hit, the Scheduler will not create new active DAG Runs.
 If this setting is not defined, the value of `max_active_runs_per_dag` (described above) is assumed.

   ```
   # Allow a maximum of 3 active runs of this DAG at any given time
   dag = DAG('my_dag_id', max_active_runs=3)
   ```
+  If are utilizing `catchup` or `backfill` for your DAG, consider defining this parameter to ensure you don't accidentally trigger a high number of DAG runs.
+- **`max_active_tasks`:** This is the total number of tasks that can run at the same time for a given DAG run.
+It essentially controls the parallelism within your DAG.
+If this setting is not defined, the value of `max_active_tasks_per_dag` (described above) is assumed.

-- **`concurrency`** is the maximum number of task instances allowed to run concurrently across all active DAG runs of the DAG for which this setting is defined.
+- **`concurrency`:** This is the maximum number of task instances allowed to run concurrently across all active DAG runs of the DAG for which this setting is defined.
 This allows you to set 1 DAG to be able to run 32 tasks at once, while another DAG might only be able to run 16 tasks at once.
 If this setting is not defined, the value of `dag_concurrency` (described above) is assumed.

   For example: